cloudflightio/autoconfigure-gradle-plugin/README.md

 ### Configuration

-You can provide some configuratoin to this plugin by adding the following block to your `build.gradle.kts`:
+You can provide some configuration to this plugin by adding the following block to your `build.gradle.kts`:

 ````kotlin